nameer-rizvi/spa_boilerplate/README.md

 ### 100% Control [THE HOT SAUCE]

-The app includes a config folder that hosts anything (constants, functions, conditionals, etc.) required in more than one file.
+The app includes a shared folder that hosts anything (constants, functions, conditionals, etc.) required in more than one file.
 This is the biggest advantage offered by this boilerplate.
 Unlike create-react-app or gatsby, the app doesn't require a dirty ejection to share things between the client and server.
 Here, you can seamlessly do such things as share validations on both ends using a single file; which significantly decreases double-code and maintenance-headaches and increases dev-life satisfaction.
 This is especially helpful for apps that feature a circular flow via REST api's (aka.
 CRUD operations, forms, validations, etc.).

-There's already some config settings included in the /config/index.js file to demonstrate this, such as a simple share of the app name between the webpack html generator and the react app.
+There's already some shared settings included in the /shared/index.js file to demonstrate this, such as a simple share of the app name between the webpack html generator and the react app.
 Another example is the consolidated path file, so that if the directory for a file changes it’ll only have to be updated here, as opposed to wherever it is required in the client, server or webpack middleware.

 ## Conception